Ed Husain: Israel and Palestine

 Husain supports a two-state solution to end the Israel-Palestinian conflict.
-He has condemned the suicide bombing of Israeli civilians as well as the killing of Palestinian civilians by the Hamas-led Gazan government, and also what he referred to as the Zionist terrorism of the Stern gang and others..
+He has condemned the suicide bombing of Israeli civilians as well as the killing of Palestinian civilians by the Hamas-led Gazan government, and also what he referred to as the Zionist terrorism of the Stern gang and others.

 He has expressed opposition to the international boycott of Israel by activists, stating in 2013 in The New York Times:

 Many people condemn Israeli settlements and call for an economic boycott of their produce, but I saw that it was Arab builders, plumbers, taxi drivers and other workers who maintained Israeli lifestyles.
 Separatism in the Holy Land has not worked and it is time to end it.
 How much longer will we punish Palestinians to create a free Palestine?

+Writing for the Wall Street Journal in 2023, he explained why the Abraham Accords were central to an America-led security architecture between its allies.
+Husain encouraged the U.S. to "build on the Abraham Accords," arguing in a 2025 Politico article:As long as mosques, schools, hospitals, universities and charities support the destruction of Israel and death to Jews, the U.S. cannot empower a terror base that gave us Oct.
+7 and promises of more such attacks.
+Nations like Indonesia, Brunei and Mauritania should thus be brought closer to Israel.
+Palestine must seek peace under new leadership.
+And if Egypt and Jordan oppose the idea of evacuating Gaza, they must bring their own plan as to how Hamas and Islamic Jihad will be removed from Gaza and the West Bank.

 ISIL

 Husain has sought to explain the theological pull of ISIL in the West through analyses of its fundamentalist ideological interpretations of Islam.
 He has urged western governments to take on a deeper understanding of its extremist worldview, arguing:

 Unless we decimate the theological and ideological appeal of Isis, we will see the rise of an even more radicalised and violent force.
 Isis offers a caliphate and death.
 Our message needs to be of life, an Islam of the Muslim majority supported by 1,400 years of history.
 We must help Arab allies to reform, to create a regional Middle East union that transcends artificial borders, creates economic prosperity and reinstates Arab dignity.
 Terrorists cannot compete on this stage.